runjak/chrome-user-scripts/README.md

 # chrome-user-scripts

-A personal collection of chrome user scripts
+A personal collection of chrome user scripts.